MiniMeowsketeer/MiniMeowsketeer/README.md

 - 👋 Hi, I’m @MiniMeowsketeer
 - 👀 I’m interested in Unreal Engine, RedM, and UI/UX
-- 🌱 I’m currently learning about RedM scripts
+- 🌱 I’m currently learning about RedM
 <!--- - 👀 I’m interested in ARK DevKit and Unreal Engine
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...